-Dear Class Of 2020: Graduation Messages From Frontline Workers
+Dear Class Of 2020: Graduation Messages From Front-Line Workers

 Listen: Carlos Rodriguez reads his graduation message

 The first one I'd like to say: resilience.
 The key to being resilient is being able to adapt to your reality.
-Using rain water to wash clothes.
+Using rainwater to wash clothes.
 Reading by candlelight in the dark.
 Walking miles to get a few gallons of gasoline for a small generator that keeps a simple refrigerator running.

 Try to be resilient while sustaining a positive outlook — not only for your sake, but also the sake of those around you.